sukanyabeuria/Fraud-Shield/backend/README.md

 The calculated risk score is converted into a risk level.

-The API response can contain levels such as:
+The system supports levels such as:

 ```text
 Low